 Social media advertising very similar to display activity has found a companion in search marketing - where the two appear to work hand in hand - allowing seamless messaging across a multitude of channels.

-Social media advertising is massively influential and interactive (real-timein some instances) this also offering an advantage to search marketing through complementing the strategy - especially if integrated well.
+Social media advertising is massively influential and interactive (real-time in some instances) this also offering an advantage to search marketing through complementing the strategy - especially if integrated well.
 It also allows for another but effective outlet to online marketing.
-Looking at example of Facebook's placement targeting - over the last 12 months we have seen an increased investment from advertisers wanting to appear across programme.
+Looking at the example of Facebook's placement targeting - over the last 12 months ,we have seen increased investment from advertisers wanting to appear across programme.
 The 'new improved' demographic breakdown launched in November 2009 - allowing an advertiser to target a specific group of consumers - has actually delivered some very promising results.
 While social media advertising has been seen very much as a branding tool - it is positive to note that affordable cost-per-acquisitions can be acquired if used effectively.

 With the introduction of social media and the related advertising, consumers are finding themselves in control of what they see, where and when.
 Allowing brands to identify and interact with them.
-Such learning's doesn't have to be restricted to just search - in fact using the data shared from social media advertising can have an positive influence on other channels such as display or search, especially if testing contextual search whereby you have the option of targeting your audience down to geography and demographic.
+Such learning's doesn't have to be restricted to just search - in fact using the data shared from social media advertising can have a positive influence on other channels such as display or search, especially if testing contextual search whereby you have the option of targeting your audience down to geography and demographic.

 Social media advertising does have its challenges though, the two major ones including tracking performance and controlling the 'free spirit' in social media.